vrna/AoC-2016/README.md

 I have done some Java previously, and still, I don't know whether it's the tools I use or the language itself, but I'm not a friend of.
 To me, Java is maybe too much like c-sharp, but with some annoying little differences here and there.

+After doing day 14 with Java, I like it even less.

 ### javascript
 I continued using NetBeans, this time for JavaScript.